 What You Need to Know After Upgrade Hyatt Card

 Out with the old, in with the new?
 Because you can only have one Hyatt card at a time, you have to either cancel and reapply in 30 days or upgrade.

 Here’s how to upgrade and what you need to know after you upgrade your Hyatt card.
 I’ve updated my post on should you upgrade your Hyatt card to reflect my experience.

 Call to Upgrade Hyatt Card

-This was my experience upgrading my Hyatt card, your miles may vary (YMMV).
+This was my experience upgrading my World of Hyatt credit card, your miles may vary (YMMV).